vyjith/Managing-Secrets-in-Ansible-using-the-AWS-secret-Manager/README.md

-# Managing Secrets in Ansible using the AWS secret Manager.
+# Managing ansible vault password using the AWS secret Manager.

 In this section I am going to encrypt only my variable file, you can also encrypt your main playbook.